 Are there a lot of parks and green space in the city?

-Boston is known for its parks and green space throughout the city including the Boston Common, Boston Gardens and the Emerald Necklace park system.
+Boston is known for its parks and green space throughout the city including the Boston Common, Boston Public Gardens and the Emerald Necklace park system (whose miles of trails pass right in front of campus!).
 Go for a walk, run or bike ride to escape the hustle and bustle of the city.
 It's easy to find peaceful, quiet spaces in and around the city through its beautiful and numerous parks.

 Will I have the opportunity to meet other students from Boston-area schools?

-With so many colleges in the Boston area, you are bound to meet students from all over the city!
-Perhaps the easiest way to meet students from neighboring colleges is through the Colleges of the Fenway, which is a consortium of six institutions including Emmanuel, Massachusetts College of Art and Design, MCPHS University, Simmons College, Wentworth Institute of Technology and Wheelock College.
-Collectively, these colleges represent more than 12,000 undergraduate students (16% of the total Boston population of undergraduates attending four-year colleges) more than 700 full-time faculty and offer 2,300 courses Our consortium allows our students to cross-register at the other institutions, eat at each others' dining halls, participate in a joint orchestra, intramurals, study abroad and much more.
+With so many colleges in the Boston area, you are bound to meet students all over the city!
+Perhaps the easiest way to meet students from neighboring colleges is through the Colleges of the Fenway, a consortium of five institutions including Emmanuel, Massachusetts College of Art and Design, MCPHS University, Simmons College and Wentworth Institute of Technology.
+Collectively, these colleges represent more than 10,000 undergraduate students (16% of the total population of undergraduates in Boston attending four-year colleges) more than 700 full-time faculty and offer 2,300 courses.
+Our consortium allows our students to cross-register at the other institutions, eat at each other's dining halls, participate in a joint intramurals, clubs, music and art groups, study abroad and much more.

 If you have additional questions about student life or any facet of Emmanuel, please contact the Office of Admissions at 617-735-9715 or e-mail email@example.com.